Our answers

 We are open every day of the year, even on holidays.
 Opening hours vary depending on the season.
-Consult all details on our online ticketing.

 We accept Visa, Mastercard, Interac or cash.
 Please note that we do not accept American Express.